Why have dentures? image

 What is involved in having dentures made?

-Making and fitting dentures can be quite an involved process so you may have to attend several appointments to ensure the final set of dentures are a secure and comfy fit.
+Making and fitting dentures can be quite an involved process, so you may have to attend several appointments to ensure the final set of dentures is a secure and comfortable fit, but it’s worth it in the end.

-Your final set of dentures will be manufactured in a laboratory and, when ready, you will be invited in for a fitting.
 If you are having complete dentures, these will be fitted in the top or bottom of your mouth.
-This complete denture will consist of a gum coloured arch with a set of prosthetic teeth attached.
+This complete denture will consist of a gum-coloured arch with a set of prosthetic teeth attached.
 Partial dentures will be used if you only have one or a few missing teeth and may be held in place with metal hooks attached to existing teeth.

 It can take a little while to get used to your new dentures, so we give you some tailored tips and advice to help.